 Takuan, also known as takuwan or takuan-zuke, is dried and pickled daikon.
 It’s a traditional popular tsukemono (Japanese-style pickles).

-Takuan (沢庵), also known as takuwan or takuan-zuke, is a popular tsukemono of dried and pickled daikon.
-You will see these yellow pickles served in bento, sushi rolls, or part of the traditional Japanese cuisine.
+Takuan (沢庵), also known as takuwan or takuan-zuke, is a popular dried and pickled daikon tsukemono.
+You will see these yellow pickles served in bento, sushi rolls, or as part of a traditional Japanese meal.

 Table of contents